adnjoo/adnjoo.github.io/README.md

 npm i moment
 npx @11ty/eleventy --serve
 ```
-The above command will build into folder \_site.
+The above command will build into the '_site' folder.

-We then push this repo separately into the gh-pages branch where we tell GH to build our webpage from.
+We then push this repo into the gh-pages branch where GH builds the webpage from.

 * main branch - JAMSTACK template generator